José Ángel Iribar: Club career

 Iribar also coached the main squad in the 1986–87 season; for the only time, the league had a second stage divided in three groups, and Athletic 'won' the relegation section to finish 13th.
 From 1988 and for over two decades, he was in charge of the Basque Country representative team.

-A statue of Iribar was installed in on the concourse outside San Mamés Stadium in December 2023.
+A statue of Iribar was installed in on the concourse outside the San Mamés Stadium in December 2023.

 International career

 Iribar made his debut for Spain on 11 March 1964, in the first leg of the 1964 European Nations' Cup's last qualifying stage, a 5–1 home win against the Republic of Ireland (7–1 aggregate).
 He was the starter during the finals, and the nation claimed the tournament on home soil.

 Iribar also represented Spain at the 1966 FIFA World Cup, playing all three group-stage matches.
 He retained his position for a further ten years; on 20 November 1974, in a UEFA Euro 1976 qualifier away to Scotland, he equalled the record of 46 caps held by fellow goalkeeper Ricardo Zamora, and overtook him the following 5 February at home to the same opponents.
 His 49th and final game was on 24 April 1976 in a 1–1 draw against West Germany in the quarter-finals of the same competition; he missed the second leg, officially due to a finger injury, which he denied decades later amidst theories that he was dropped for his political views.

 Another goalkeeper, Luis Arconada, broke Iribar's mark in 1983.